Veridise/llzk-lib/doc/doxygen/5_contributing.md

 To keep the LLZK codebase maintainable and approachable, we follow these guiding principles for all contributions:

 1. **Testing, testing, testing.** Every PR should come with thorough tests (especially lit tests) that demonstrate the behavior of the new feature/changes.
-Good tests make your PR easier to review and maintain, as test serve as both demonstrations of correctness and working examples.
+Good tests make your PR easier to review and maintain, as tests serve as both demonstrations of correctness and working examples.
 2. **Document thoroughly.** New features should be documented clearly (e.g., with TableGen docs for passes).
 Documentation should describe both the *intent* and the *operation* of the feature.
 3. **Small PRs are better.** Large PRs are difficult to review.
 We would prefer to review a sequence of smaller PRs that gradually extend functionality rather than a single large PR.
 For example, start with a PR handling the simplest cases (with more complex cases as "TODOs"), and then extend support in subsequent PRs.
 4. **Readable over clever.** Code should be simple and understandable.
 If you must choose between a highly optimized solution and a readable one, choose readability.
 Optimizations can always come later.